jiming-chen/jiming-chen.github.io/content/courses/cs3420/lecture02.md

 {{< newimgref src="/courses/cs3420/lecture02/decode.png" alt="Decoding" width="80%" >}}
 <figcaption>Fig. 3.
 Example of decoding assembly into machine code.
 In this case, the register is 8 bits large.</figcaption>

 The processor uses the program counter to fetch instructions and runs the program.
 In our case, since we have a 4-bit wide opcode, we can have 16 different instructions.
-Additionally, as stated above, we have 8 registers to stoer data (not including PC and Z).
+Additionally, as stated above, we have 8 registers to store data (not including PC and Z). `UPDATE: forgot to mention that registers are 32 bits large.`

 We can think of `1101 010 100` as `R[dst] <- R[src1] - R[src2]; Z <- R[dst] == 0; PC <- PC + 1`, where `Z` is the zero flag.
 Instructions can also include offsets, so `1001 111111` could mean `PC <- Z ?
 PC + 1 : PC + offset`.